INDEPENDENT DAMP AND TIMBER SURVEY SERVICE

 A sensible and very often cost effective option is to engage the services of an experienced independent damp and timber decay surveyor such as Peter, who derives no financial gain from any remedial work that may be necessary.
 It is important to remember that an independent surveyor such as Peter is working for you with your best interests in mind and will therefore only recommend work or treatment that is absolutely essential.
 This approach very often saves you money by avoiding unnecessary, inappropriate or ‘blanket treatment’ proposals.

-Peter is a qualified independent specialist damp and timber decay surveyor with over thirty nine years of experience.
+Peter is a qualified independent specialist damp and timber decay surveyor with over forty years of experience.
 Peter investigates or, subject to his client's instructions, seeks to identify problems in buildings such as woodworm, dry rot, wet rot, rising damp, penetrating damp and condensation.
 Because Peter is totally independent of contracting companies, manufacturers and suppliers he has no other interest beyond the findings of his own inspection which means that you will receive an objective opinion devoid of any external influences.

 Peter’s many years of experience also means that he is a realist.
 He acknowledges that treatment processes or procedures are sometimes required and in such circumstances, whenever possible, non chemical methods are recommended otherwise best advice and guidance is provided.
 When treatment is deemed necessary Peter firmly believes in ‘targeted treatment’ rather than a ‘blanket treatment’ approach which very often saves his clients unnecessary expenditure and inconvenience.